 As a for instance – I recall getting several calls from people that I’d never met, asking me how the culture was at my company.
 Now, having just landed that most-recent position through networking, I knew exactly which job club these people were attending.
 Come on, people, change it up a bit, OK?

 So – what does that mean for you?
 Well, in a nutshell, you need to come up with ideas that will expand your knowledge of the company and industry that company belongs in.
 But you need to do those things with a bit more panache.
 There are several questions you can ask that can help you suss out the culture at a target company that don’t include the word “culture” in the question.
 Get creative, or purchase our eBook about job search, and also our Companion Workbook – the two together are less than $30.

 These documents contain some ideas for what questions to ask – not so much that you ask our questions directly, but our suggestions will hopefully get you thinking about questions you want answered about that specific company.
 The reason we put it this way is, an interview should always be a “two-way street” discussion.
-No one side controls the interview.
+No single side controls the interview.
 As the interviewer learns about you, you are also learning about the role and the company.

 To come up with good questions for the Positional Interviewer, you need to have good questions for the Informational Interviewer.
 Some questions you’ll want to pose to both parties.
 Some not.
 The idea is to have the Information Interview lead you to a company that you really want to work for – and you’re making that decision before you even strive to officially interview for the position in the first place.

 Some of the types of people to interview with informationally include current employees of the company – even better if they are in the department you are seeking to join.